Manorbier: Railway

 Manorbier railway station on the Pembroke Dock branch of the West Wales Line is operated by Transport for Wales Rail, who also manage the station.
 Trains stop here on request every two hours in each direction, westwards to Pembroke Dock and eastwards to Tenby, Whitland, Carmarthen and Swansea.

+Sports

+Manorbier is home to Manorbier United FC, which plays in the Pembrokeshire League.
+They played in the league from 1970 until folding partway through the 2017–18 season, but were reformed in 2024 and rejoined the league.

+In the 2009–10 season Manorbier Ladies FC competed in the Welsh Premier Women's League.
+Angharad James-Turner formerly played for the club.

 Twinning

 Manorbier is twinned with Vernou-la-Celle-sur-Seine, France.